tolleiv/container-inspec-profile/README.md

-# Example InSpec Profile
+# Docker InSpec Profile

-This example shows the implementation of an InSpec [profile](../../docs/profiles.rst).
+This shows the implementation of an InSpec Matcher and Resource using the Docker API and implements basic tests which should match on all containers.